by Kelly R. Smith

 Trussing the Legs too Tightly

 It makes sense when you think about it; closing off the cavity means longer roasting time and possibly uneven cooking.
 Your only real limitation is the width of your roasting pan.
+If you are going to buy one of those disposable roasting pans at the store, buy it at the same time that you buy your turkey to be sure you have a good fit.

 Not Investing in a Real Meat Thermometer